-How Much Does it Cost to Lay a Patio?
+How Much to Lay a Patio?

 If you want to enhance the look of your property’s exterior, you may want to consider installing a patio.